Contrast

 At his partner’s request, I said some prayers of commendation for the patient, joined by Kelly, one of our senior healthcare assistants.

-Paula, another senior healthcare assistant, had bought and decorated a cake for the couple the day before and had made a bouquet for the bride.
+Paula, a senior healthcare assistant, had bought and decorated a cake for the couple the day before and had made a bouquet for the bride.
 What would we do with it now?

 Bereavement and grief have a way of breaking into our lives at the worst times.
 Whether it’s the sudden loss of a loved one, or the memory of someone who died years ago, the pain and sadness that come with loss don’t wait for the right moment to be felt.
 They interrupt us, undo our plans, and make a mess of the tidiness which we want for ourselves.
 Just a few days before Christmas, a moment of joy and celebration was replaced by sorrow.